Giving to Florida Tech

 There are many ways to give to Florida Tech and not all of them are financial in nature.
 How you choose to contribute to the university is entirely up to you.
-Giving options include annual gifts, planned gifts, endowed gifts and gifts in-kind.
+Giving options include annual gifts, donor advised funds, planned gifts, endowed gifts and gifts in-kind.

 Make a gift whenever the Panther spirit moves you!
 The most common type of donations to the university are spontaneous, made by generous alumni and friends of Florida Tech after speaking with one of our students on the phone, reading an issue of Florida Tech magazine, attending a campus event, or participating in our annual Day of Giving.
 These gifts may be unrestricted or designated for specific use by the donor.